There are several reasons why you might be wondering, Does female masturbation cause hormonal imbalance?

 There are all sorts of reasons why you might have a hormonal imbalance.

-Female hormone imbalances can be caused by menopause, polycystic ovary syndrome (PCOS), and thyroid problems.
+Female hormone imbalances can be caused by menopause, polycystic ovary syndrome (PCOS), and thyroid problems to name a few (this list is not exhaustive).

 Trauma, stress, and eating disorders can also all affect your hormones.